If you have elbow

 Ligament Strains and Sprains

 and bone become dislodged in the elbow joint.
-It is often the result of a sports
+It’s often the result of a sports

 tenderness on the outside of the elbow, trouble extending the arm, and a

-- physical examination
+- physical examination and history

 - computerized tomography (CT) scan

 varies, depending on the elbow disorder and symptoms you experience.
 Most elbow

 disorders require conservative treatment.
 Surgery is a last resort if your symptoms

 - non-steroidal anti-inflammatory drugs

 - elbow padding